gordonwoodhull/quarto-assistant/README.md

 It is implemented in [Shiny for Python](https://shiny.posit.co/py/), using [chatlas](https://github.com/posit-dev/chatlas).

-Since Quarto documents can have arbitrary code in them, the chatbot spawns Quarto in a Docker container,
+Since Quarto documents can have arbitrary code in them, the chatbot spawns Quarto in a Docker container.
+Watch this space for published images.

+Note: this is a single-user chatbot which serves its entire output directory at `output/`

+For this reason, and also because it is using your API key, you should only run this locally or on secure networks.

 ### Environment variables